Canon 60D vs T7i

 Studio photographers will appreciate that the Canon 60D (unlike the T7i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The T7i is a recent model that features in the current product line-up of Canon.
-In contrast, the 60D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
+Both the 60D and the T7i have been discontinued, but can regularly be found used on eBay.
+The 60D was replaced by the Canon 70D, while the T7i was followed by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is there a clear favorite between the Canon 60D and the Canon T7i?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.